The Most Shocking Revelations From Danny Masterson's Rape Trial - E! Online

 Christina accepted that for a long time, Mueller said.
 She and Masterson broke up in March 2002, the DA continued, but still saw each other occasionally and had consensual sex on two occasions.
 She ultimately reported him to police in 2016 at the encouragement of her husband—who, after hearing his wife recount her experience, told her that what happened was rape.

 A rep for Masterson told E!
-News in 2017, when allegations against the actor were first reported (including a rape accusation by an unnamed ex-girlfriend), that the Church of Scientology had said that the only demand the accuser made of the Church was to seek their help "to intervene so the breakup would not be permanent."
+News in 2017, when the Los Angeles Police Department confirmed they were investigating sexual assault allegations (including a rape accusation by an unnamed ex-girlfriend) against him, that the Church of Scientology had said that the only demand the accuser made of the Church was to seek their help "to intervene so the breakup would not be permanent."

-The third accuser, an actress identified at trial as N. Trout, said that she was invited back to Masterson's house after a night out in Hollywood.
+The third accuser, identified at trial as N. Trout, said that she was invited back to Masterson's house after a night out with friends in Hollywood.
 They were having drinks, Mueller said in relaying her account of events, and N. said Masterson persuaded her to get into the hot tub.
 She agreed, but told him she wasn't going to have sex with him.

 She was feeling fuzzy, her account continued, and Masterson brought her upstairs into the shower, where he started kissing her and first initiated penetration.
 She was startled and said no. Then they were back on the bed and, though she told him "no" multiple times, she said he kept going until she "felt like a limp ragdoll."
 N. also said she vomited in her mouth while it was happening.